Everything You Need to Know: Yoga On the Rocks – Denver, CO

 However, I did leave later than expected.
 Even though I lucked out by being able to snag a spot between a few people, I would have felt better getting there 20 minutes before class.

 There’s no such thing!
 The entire amphitheater has a stunning view.
-That said, if I go again, I would go up about six to eight more rows so I could see all of Denver in the distance.
+That said, if I go again, I would go up about six to eight more rows so I could see the Denver skyline in the distance.

-I had a great view of the stage, though, which made it easy to keep up with the instructor.
+I had a great view of the stage which made it easy to keep up with the instructor.
 So at the end of the day, it was still a great session.
 I’m really happy I snagged the spot I got.

-It was more of a sun salutations and stretch class, which was perfect for what I wanted that morning.
-The instructor was wonderful and allowed time for those at a higher level to practice their advanced moves.
-I didn’t want to overdo it due to the elevation, though.
+It was mostly sun salutations and stretching, which was perfect for the elevation and what I wanted for early morning energy.
+The instructor was wonderful and allowed time for those at a higher level to practice their advanced asanas. .

-So just a fair warning, altitude can be a challenge.
-There were a few people who got woozy and lay in savasana for the rest of the class.
-It would be wise to pack electrolytes and pain meds, just in case.
-They also provide electrolyte refreshments after the class.
+So just a fair warning, there were a few people who did not prepare and got woozy.
+They laid Savasana for the rest of the class.
+It would be wise to pack electrolytes and extra pain meds, just in case.
+They also provide electrolyte refreshments after the class, including in popsicle form!

 Be prepared to be in awe.
 I didn’t know or think Colorado could be that beautiful.
 I felt like I was in another country.
 You will be amazed!

-Thank you so much for reading this very short “Everything You Need to Know: Yoga On the Rocks – Denver, CO” guide!
-I can’t tell you how much I enjoyed this solo adventure.
-I loved it so much, I want to make it an annual event.
+Thank you so much for reading my guide!
+I can’t tell you how much I enjoyed this solo adventure while traveling with my friend.
+I loved it so much, I would LOVE to make this an annual event.
+Maybe someday, right?

 Hope you’re all staying happy and healthy.